 2.9.4 Reinstatement of withdrawn standards

-If, following withdrawal of an International Standard, a committee determines that it is still needed, it may propose that the standard be reinstated.
-The standard shall be issued either as a draft International Standard or as a final draft International Standard, as decided by the committee, for voting by the member bodies.
+If, following withdrawal of an International Standard, a committee determines that it is still needed, it may propose that the document be reinstated.
+The document shall be issued either as a draft International Standard or as a final draft International Standard, as decided by the committee, for voting by the member bodies.
 The usual approval criteria shall apply.
-If approved, the standard shall be published as a new edition with a new date of publication.
-The foreword shall explain that the standard results from the reinstatement of the previous edition.
+If approved, the document shall be published as a new edition with a new date of publication.
+The foreword shall explain that the document results from the reinstatement of the previous edition.

 Corrections and amendments